Civil liberties do not vanish with unethical gain, nor do a child’s best interests navigate with fraudulent influence.

 When an unwed father demonstrates a full commitment to the responsibilities of parenthood, due process entitles him to substantial protection of his liberty interest to parent.
 This father, not fitting the mold of any archaic gender stereotype, has demonstrated that commitment tenaciously.
+However, despite a distinct showing of the statute being satisfied and his having an established bond with his child, his parental rights were wrongfully terminated on March 8, 2019.

 "Adoption statutes are to be strictly construed in favor of maintaining a natural parent’s rights."
 In re Adoption of B.M.W., 268 Kan.
 871, 874 (Kan.
 2000); et al.

-"A parent’s right to the companionship of their children is an important interest that undeniably warrants deference and protection."
+“A parent’s right to the companionship of their children is an important interest that undeniably warrants deference and protection.”
+Lassiter v.
+Department of Social Services, 452 U.S. 18, 27 (1981).

 “Every time we turn our heads the other way when we see the law flouted, when we tolerate what we know to be wrong, when we close our eyes and ears to the corrupt because we are too busy or too frightened, when we fail to speak up and speak out, we strike a blow against freedom and decency and justice.” ― Robert F. Kennedy, June 6, 1966